(The banner image for this web page reads “Shalom” in Hebrew, “Peace” in the English alphabet, and “Salaam” in Arabic.

 First Parish believes that all life is sacred and all humans deserve to live in peace.

-We are horrified by the events in Israel and Gaza since October 7 of last year.
+We are horrified by the events in Israel and Gaza since October 7, 2023.
 The escalating violence, cruelty, and hatred are unacceptable.

 As people of faith, we are compelled to express our outrage and sorrow for the loss of ANY human life, regardless of religion, nationality, political views, or ethnic heritage.